rjdjohnston/vibeatvoffroad/cloudflare-setup.md

 #### SSL/TLS Settings

 1. Go to the SSL/TLS tab
-2. Set the SSL/TLS encryption mode to "Full" (recommended) or "Flexible"
+2. Set the SSL/TLS encryption mode to "Flexible" (recommended)
-   - "Full" requires your origin server to have HTTPS enabled (recommended)
-   - "Full (strict)" requires a valid certificate on your origin server
    - "Flexible" doesn't require HTTPS on your origin server but is less secure

 3. Under Edge Certificates, enable:
    - Always Use HTTPS
    - Automatic HTTPS Rewrites

+#### Network Settings

+1. Go to the Network tab
+2. Under WebSockets, ensure it's set to "On" (WebSockets are enabled by default)
+3. Set HTTP/2 to "On"
+4. Set HTTP/3 (QUIC) to "On"

-#### Rules Settings
+#### Cache Settings

-1. Go to the Rules tab and create a Page Rule:
+1. Go to the Caching tab and under the Configuration section:
+   - Set the Browser Cache TTL to a lower value (e.g., 30 minutes) for dynamic game content

+2. Create a Page Rule for WebSocket traffic:
    - URL pattern: `*yourdomain.com/socket.io/*`
-   - Setting: "WebSockets"
+   - Setting: "Cache Level"
-   - Value: "On"
+   - Value: "Bypass"

-2. Create another Page Rule for WebSocket traffic:
+3. Create another Page Rule for your API endpoints (if any):
-   - URL pattern: `*yourdomain.com/*`
+   - URL pattern: `*yourdomain.com/api/*`
    - Setting: "Cache Level"
    - Value: "Bypass"